-The Allergy Immunology (AI) Fellowship at The Ohio State University Wexner Medical Center is a two-year program administered through The Ohio State University College of Medicine.
+The Allergy and Immunology Fellowship Program at The Ohio State University Wexner Medical Center is a two-year program administered through The Ohio State University College of Medicine.
 The program is designed to be in accordance with the guidelines set forth by the Accreditation Council for Graduate Medical Education (ACGME) and the American Board of Allergy and Immunology (ABAI) to ensure all individuals completing the two-year program will be eligible to sit for the board certified examination.

 The structure of the two-year fellowship program encompasses 12 months of clinical experience divided between OSU and Nationwide Children’s Hospital, six months of research time and six months of additional educational and scholastic time.

 Applicants must complete an ACGME-accredited residency before applying to the fellowship on the Electronic Residency Application Service (ERAS/AAMC).

 Associate Director, Allergy and Immunology (Pediatrics) Fellowship Program